xinabox/pxt-SI02/README.md

 # pxt-SI02

-MakeCode package for the ☒SI02 - beta
+This is the MakeCode Package for the SI02 xChip.

+## License

+MIT

+## Supported targets

+* PXT/microbit
+* PXT/CC03
+* PXT/CS11